Open Good Friday 7th April - Sunday 29th October 2023 Friday - Sunday plus Bank Holiday Mondays 2pm to 4.30pm (last entry 4pm)

 Crampton Tower Museum is a family-friendly museum celebrating the life and work of a Victorian engineer, transport and local history.

-Crampton Tower Museum is a fascinating small museum, partly housed in a flint tower adjacent to the Broadstairs Railway Station.
-The tower formed part of the first Broadstairs public water supply
+Crampton Tower Museum, Broadstairs is a fascinating small museum, partly housed in a flint tower adjacent to the Broadstairs Railway Station.
+The tower formed part of Broadstairs' first public water supply.

-Thomas Russel Crampton is perhaps chiefly remembered as a designer of locomotives and of railways, but he was also concerned with gas, water works and the submarine telegraph cable.
+Thomas Russell Crampton is perhaps chiefly remembered as a designer of locomotives and railways, but he was also involved with gas, water works and the submarine telegraph cable.
 He was the first to succeed in laying an effective telegraph cable under the English Channel.

 Adults £3, Child (4-16yrs) £1.50, Family Ticket £7.50 (2 Adults & 2 Children).